DanieleT25/College-Analysis/README.md

 This project provides an analysis of the College dataset using unsupervised learning techniques.
 It includes model estimation and parameter tuning to select the best models for the variables,
 dimensionality reduction methods such as PCA, and clustering analysis to identify patterns within the data.

-You can install all the required packages by running `R/install_packages.R`.